abdulsaleh/asyncio-for-ai/src/introduction.md

 It matters.

 `asyncio` is a library for writing concurrent code in Python.
 It can help you write faster code, especially if you're doing I/O work.
-Think making API calls over a network, building data pipelines that read from disk, or even orchestrating agent tool calls.
+Think making API calls over a network or building data pipelines that read from disk.

 Most `asyncio` tutorials explain how it works. **This guide is about why it matters.**